yalesov/nokogiri/STANDARD_RESPONSES.md

 Thank you so much!

-# not-a-bug
+# Not a bug

 Hello!

 Thanks for asking this question!
-Your request for help will not go unanswered!
+Your request for assistance using Nokogiri will not go unanswered!

 However, Nokogiri's Github Issues is reserved for reporting bugs or submitting patches.
 If you ask your question on the mailing list, Team